-Invertebrates: Provides similar life requisites as Community Phase 1.1; however, continuous long-term heavy grazing may negatively impact ground-nesting sites for bumble bees, other native bees, and other ground-nesting insects due to increased soil compaction.
+Invertebrates: Long- term drought may negatively impact ground-nesting sites for bumblebees, other native bees, and other ground-nesting insects due to reduction of forbs, timing or lack of forb flowering, or increased soil compaction.

-Birds: This plant community provides quality nesting, foraging, and escape habitats favored by short- to mid-grass nesting birds.
-A shift to shorter plant stature along Community Phase Pathway 1.1A benefits McCown's longspur, chestnut-collared longspur, horned lark, and burrowing owl.
-Species that prefer a midgrass stature will be generally successful with normal to above normal precipitation and a change in management along the 1.2A Community Phase Pathway.
-In years with reduced precipitation or heavy grazing, nesting recruitment may be compromised for midgrass-nesting species.
-This plant community provides areas suitable for sharp-tailed grouse lek.
-Moderate cover and diverse prey populations provide good hunting opportunities for grassland raptors.
+Birds: This plant community provides quality nesting, foraging, and escape habitats favored by shortgrass-nesting birds.
+A shift to a shorter plant structure, along Community Phase Pathway 1.1A, benefits McCown's longspur, chestnut collared longspur, horned lark, and burrowing owl.
+Species that prefer a midgrass stature may be successful with normal to above-normal precipitation and a change in management along the 1.2A Community Phase Pathway.
+In years with reduced precipitation or heavy grazing, nesting recruitment will be compromised for midgrass-nesting species.
+Limited cover and diverse prey populations provide good hunting opportunities for grassland raptors.